Parde History, Family Crest & Coats of Arms

 Some of the Parde family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Parde family to the New World and Oceana
+Migration of the Parde family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Parde or a variant listed above: Joe Parr, who arrived in St. Christopher in 1635; Robert Parr, who came to Virginia in 1637; Thomas Parr settled in Virginia in 1651; and George Parr and his wife, who settled in Barbados in 1678..